 You can either choose to sync with a new Trello board or with an existing Trello board.
 If you're syncing an existing project in another work management tool like GitHub or Asana, it's probably best to create a new Trello board.

 Finally, you review your sync to make sure everything is good to go.
-You notice you have two options here: one is to filter what is going to be synced, the other one is to customize the sync before enabling it.
+You notice you have two options here: one is to just create the sync with no filters, the other one is to customize the sync before enabling it.

 2. Customize the sync to fit everyone needs